- Money Management

 It is critical that young adults can learn sound money management and budgeting skills.

 Changes in the benefits system make it an absolute priority to improve the ability of high-need young people to avoid the penalties and problems entailed in mismanagement of benefit claims and their finances.

-This project helps vulnerable young people to maintain a tenancy through careful budgeting; avoid homelessness and rough sleeping; increase income; receive the correct benefit entitlements/ in-work benefits; reduce and avoid debt; and genuinely improve their life prospects.
+This project helps vulnerable young people to maintain a tenancy through careful budgeting; avoid homelessness and rough sleeping; increase income; receive the correct benefit entitlements and in-work benefits; reduce and avoid debt and genuinely improve their life prospects.

 We also campaign and support young people to have their voice heard.
 In the past we have provided evidence to an All Party Parliamentary Group on Financial Education for Young People.